mathijsdevaan/mathijsdevaan/content/authors/admin/_index.md

 interests = [
   "Economic Sociology",
   "Social Networks",
-  "Social Influence",
-  "Medical Sociology",
+  "Artifical Intelligence",
-  "Science of Science"
+  "Future of work"
 ]

 # Organizational groups that you belong to (for People widget)